-Fentanyl is a fast-acting drug used to treat severe pain, most often prescribed for post-operative care or for patients who experience pain so intense they no longer respond to other pain medications.
+Fentanyl is a fast-acting drug used to treat severe pain.
+It is most often prescribed for post-operative care or for patients who experience pain so intense they no longer respond to other pain medications.
 It’s an opioid like heroin and morphine, but much stronger and much more addictive.
 A fentanyl high can make a user feel extremely euphoric, yet very relaxed.

-Sadly, snorting fentanyl is not as new of a trend as many believe.
-It’s a gateway method of use that can often lead to intravenous needles.
+Snorting fentanyl is a gateway method of use that can often lead to intravenous needles.
 It seems to be a transition between taking a pill and using a needle, making the descending spiral into dangerous drug use seem not as sheer or shocking.
 Then addiction can set in and lead to using the drug more often and in larger doses.

 When using drugs, you may claim to have boundaries that you will never cross.
-If you are used to swallowing pills, you might think you will never progress to snorting powders.
-If you are used to snorting powders, you may think you will never progress to taking IV drugs.
+For example, if you are used to swallowing pills, you might think you will never progress to snorting powders.
+Likewise, if you are used to snorting powders, you may think you will never progress to taking IV drugs.

 Aside from damaging your sinuses and nasal passages, you’re putting yourself at risk for serious side effects, such as cardiovascular arrest.
 Fentanyl is an insanely powerful drug, nearly 100 times as potent as morphine.
 It’s so potent that it’s measured in micrograms.